Spanning $H$-subdivisions and perfect $H$-subdivision tilings in dense digraphs: Introduction

 \section{Introduction}

-Given any (di)graph $G$, let $\mathcal{P}(G)$ be the family of paths in $G$, and let $H$ be a (di)graph.
-An \emph{$H$-subdivision} in $G$ is a pair of mappings $f: V(H)\rightarrow V(G)$ and $g: E(H)\rightarrow \mathcal{P}(G)$ such that $(a)$ $f(u)\neq f(v)$ for $u, v\in V(H)$ with $u\neq v$, and $(b)$ for every edge $uv\in E(H)$, $g(uv)$ is a path from $f(u)$ to $f(v)$, and different edges are mapped into internally vertex-disjoint paths in $G$.
-Also, we say an $H$-subdivision to be \emph{spanning} if it covers all vertices of the host (di)graph.
-Because subdivisions maintain the topological structure of the original graph, various problems related to subdivisions were proposed and extensively studied.
+Given a (di)graph $H$, we say that a (di)graph $H^\prime$ is an \emph{$H$-subdivision} if $H^\prime$ is obtained from $H$ by replacing one or more edges with internally vertex-disjoint path(s).
+Also, we call an $H$-subdivision \emph{spanning} if it covers all vertices of the host (di)graph.
+Because subdivisions maintain the topological structure of the original (di)graph, various problems related to subdivisions were proposed and extensively studied.
 A particular focus has been on identifying a sufficient condition that ensures the host graph contains a subdivision of $H$, making this an important topic in extremal graph theory.